shahin1290/we_meet/README.md

 * List groups with its events
 * Organizer can create an event
 * User can create a group
-* Organizer can message members
+* Group organizer can message group members
 * Organizer can set Category for group

 ## Screenshots